andeya/erpc/README.md

 - Provide the context of the handler
 - Client session support automatically redials after disconnection
 - Support network list: `tcp`, `tcp4`, `tcp6`, `unix`, `unixpacket` and so on
+- Provide an operating interface to control the connection file descriptor

 ## Example